ocaml-community/utop/README.md

 Features
 --------

-- **Context-sensitive completion** — utop uses the compiler internals to provide completions for function names, argument labels, constructors, record fields, and method names.
+- **Context-sensitive completion** — utop uses the compiler libraries to provide completions for function names, argument labels, constructors, record fields, and method names.
 Suggestions are displayed dynamically as you type.